srsholmes/github-api-test/README.md

 ## User Story requirements
 I was a bit unsure regarding the third user story.
 In a workplace environment I would have asked for more information as to what was exactly required.
 In the absence of this I have opted to link to the users activity on github rather than try and display their activity on the page on a per repo basis.
 Hopefully that is ok :).

+## Storybook
+I changed the theme to light as the dark theme is not a true representation of the App I have made.

+## Lint / Stylelint rules
+I enabled console logs for debugging, with a warning.
+This can be detected in a pre-commit hook or on CI.

+I kept the other lint rules the same, but feel like there should a discussion regarding some of them.